mezzio/mezzio-flash/docs/book/messages.md

 request.
 As an example, with a multi-page form, you may want to store messages until all pages have been filled.

-zend-expressive-flash allows you to specify _hops_, indicating how many requests the flash message will persist for.
+mezzio-flash allows you to specify _hops_, indicating how many requests the flash message will persist for.
 The default value is `1`, indicating a single hop.
 This value is provided when you call `flash()` as an optional third argument.